iggeehu/Spiel-UI/README.md

-# Spiel
 A UI take-home where I replicate a Figma mock-up into React Native Code

-## Time taken
-### Around 9 hours
-- 4 hours furiously googling and learning React Native because I only know React, jaja
-- 3 hours actually doing the work
-- 2 hour refactoring code so that:
-    - all the components are separate
-    - CSS values are stored in constants
-    - Typescript interfaces are written
-    - Directory structure is "production ready"
-    - Data is passed in as though they were fetched (Everything renders dynamically)
-    - Pressable components are switched to <Pressable>

-## More comments
-### Learning React Native
-- It's quite different from React, and there are a lot of little kinks like Pixel translation and mobile-specific key components
 - The code is still not perfect:
   - The image of the restaurant should've been in a slider component (hence no slider dots)
   - Not all CSS values are passed dynamically